...

 🇯🇵 Japow Apparel

-During our trip, we were surprised by how hard it was to find legit ski-themed souvenirs in Niseko or Rusutsu.
-So I made my own.
+During our trips, we were surprised by how hard it was to find ski themed designs in Niseko or Rusutsu that actually felt true to the Hokkaido experience.
+So I started creating my own Japow apparel line based on the time I have spent here.

 👉 View the Japow Collection

-Ski trips aren’t cheap, and injuries, stolen gear, or trip delays can ruin a great itinerary.
-That’s why I always recommend travel insurance.
+Ski trips are not cheap, and injuries, stolen gear, or trip delays can derail a great itinerary.
+That is why I always recommend traveling with insurance.

-I use SafetyWing for flexible, affordable coverage that works well for international travel and resort skiing.
+I use SafetyWing for flexible, affordable coverage that works well for international trips and resort skiing.
+Their base plan covers emergency medical care, trip delays, and gear protection.
+Recreational skiing and snowboarding at marked resorts are included.

-If you’re planning to explore sidecountry or backcountry zones, you’ll want to look into their Adventure Sports add-on or a more specialized policy.
-For most Japow trips, though, the standard plan is solid.
+If you are planning sidecountry or backcountry days, look into their Adventure Sports add on or a more specialized policy.
+For most Japow trips, the standard plan is solid.

 👉 Check SafetyWing plans

-Next season, though, I’ll be taking things a step further.
-After plenty of research and internal debate, I’ve locked in plans to ski Gulmarg in Kashmir, India, one of the most remote, raw, and rewarding lift-served ski zones on the planet.
+Next season, I am taking things a step further.
+After plenty of research and internal debate, I have locked in plans to ski Gulmarg in Kashmir, India.
+It is one of the most remote, raw, and rewarding lift served ski zones on the planet.

 Expansive powder-covered ridgeline in Gulmarg, Kashmir with untouched snow and scattered trees